unframework/unframework-website/facebook-bot-setup.md

 date: 2016-05-05
 ---

-Bots are cool, I guess?
+Facebook Messenger bot API was announced at F8 - time to hack on new APIs!
+Actually, the other interesting opportunity here is to discover a new kind of interaction pattern - via rich text messages instead of e.g. mobile web view.

-F8 rolled around and Messenger Bots were announced.
-Time to hack on new APIs.
-Actually, the more interesting bit is discovering a new kind of interaction pattern.
-Blah, blah, usual hype too, of course, but still several reasons to like the direction where things are going with the bot APIs.
-And, of course, WeChat has had this for a while, and LINE allows direct programmatic bot access too - some real market examples of this working.
+There has been a lot of hype about bots, but there are several reasons to like the direction where things are going with the bot APIs.
+WeChat has had this for a while, and LINE allows direct programmatic bot access too - some real market examples of this working.
 Trend noise is happening, and as usual a portion of it is just noise; but some of the substance is awesome and is here to stay.

-I belong in the grumpy techie camp, and all the conversational/NLP/magical-Jarvis-AI elements of the chat-bot trend are just not connecting with me, intuitively.
-NLP is really awesome and hard to do: I actually tried out the Stanford NLP SDK package a few years ago and was amazed at the kind of annotated output I could get out of the box.
-Really cool tech.
-Something is already coming out of it, but just not in the consumer app UX area yet.
-People don't like uncertainty, and magical AI is uncertain.
-Do I have to be polite to it?
-Will people think I am a jerk if I am not?
-(I know I would!)
-It's just iffy UX.
+I belong in the grumpy techie camp, so the conversational/NLP/magical-Jarvis-AI elements of the chat-bot trend are just not connecting with me, intuitively.
+NLP is really hard to do: the tech is amazing but pretty hard to make consistently work.
+People don't like uncertainty, and magical language-parsing AI is not certain to work 100%.
+Plus, do I have to be polite to it?
+What are the social interaction norms?
+UX is not yet fully settled.

-Plus, in the current geo-economic climate it is often still more cost-effective to outsource the conversation layer to humans - and might as well share the dollars outside of the golden billion (maybe I am biased, since it's sort of where I come from).
-There are a couple pizza ordering example AI apps out there: I saw a good comment online describing how a typical Domino's will have people working the phone while they are idle already, so there are no real savings from automatic parsing in such cases.
-Of course, the conversation layer may not be needed, to begin with.
+As another aside, the savings of automating the human conversation layer may not be that high.
+E.g. pizza ordering apps do not necessarily save too much in cost: a typical Domino's will have people working the phone while they are idle already, so automating parsing is not the first priority.

-But the basic send/receive API is great, and with the extra postback interaction features + marketing push it may create ground for lots of tiny ubiquitous UX interactions, like SMS apps did way back (and which Twilio continues to rock with).
-A huge piece of value is the fact that Messenger contact ID is trusted, which skips a possible need for login (OAuth popups suck).
+Anyway, the new ability to use Facebook Messenger's Send/Receive API is great; richer interaction features + surrounding marketing push may create ground for lots of tiny ubiquitous UX interactions, like SMS apps did way back (and which Twilio continues to rock with).
+Another huge piece of value is the fact that the provided Messenger contact ID is trusted, which skips a possible need for login (OAuth popups suck).
 As the [incisive Dan Grover article](http://dangrover.com/blog/2016/04/20/bots-wont-replace-apps.html) said, identity + eventual payment info is an enormous piece of meta-information to mix into the UX.

-Who knows.
-At least it's an excuse to hack on things with a yet another new API.

-Anyways, the core Facebook Messenger Send/Receive API is pretty trivial to get going with.

-Some of the setup has nothing to do with tech, but just Social-Media-101.
-Like setting up FB pages.
+The core Facebook Messenger Send/Receive API is pretty trivial to get going with.
+Some of the setup has nothing to do with tech, but just Social-Media-101, like setting up FB pages.

 FB pages are the Messenger contacts that are the bot "identity".
 Then there is the concept of the FB app: an actual bridge to specific custom code.
 One app ID seems to be able to service many different page identities - so it works just like any other page plugin.
 Theoretically, a SaaS-y kind of offering could just have many page admins signing up to it and then provide multi-tenant service.